.

 One of the key advantages of closed captioning is its capacity to improve accessibility.

-For some viewers, sound-driven video content can be inaccessible and difficult to understand when interpretation relies on audio information.
+Sound-driven video content can be inaccessible and difficult to understand for some viewers when interpretation relies on audio information.
 This is true for people with hearing difficulties, people who speak another language, or even people who simply prefer to keep sound off.

-By including closed captions in your videos, you can invite all viewers to be a part of your content, expanding your audience.
+By including closed captions in your videos, you can invite all viewers to participate in your content, expanding your audience.

 Improves SEO and searchability

-Using closed captioning can enhance your reach by boosting your search engine optimization (SEO).
-SEO practices help improve your content’s chances of ranking high on search platforms.
+Closed captioning can enhance your reach by boosting your search engine optimization (SEO).
+Good SEO helps improve your content’s chances of ranking high on search engines.
 In turn, this makes your content easier to find and discover.

 How to add closed captioning to a video manually